PavanRangani/docs/docs/prd/gifting/browse-gift.md

 ## Filter

 - In both tabs, Provides a way to filter records using year
-- By default shows current year in `from` and `to` field
+- By default shows current year in `From Year` and `To Year` field
-- `from` and `to` field always shows current year and all the distinct years from available records
+- `From Year` and `To Year` field always shows current year and all the distinct years from available records
-- `to` field always shows years which are higher than the year selected in `from` field
+- `To Year` field always shows years which are higher than the year selected in `From Year` field

 ### UI Requirements